Brewers vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 127 hits with 32 doubles, a triple, 31 home runs and 69 walks.
+- Mookie Betts has recorded 130 hits with 32 doubles, a triple, 31 home runs and 70 walks.
 He has driven in 81 runs with eight stolen bases.

-- Betts has picked up at least one hit in four straight games.
-In his last five games he is batting .368 with two doubles, two walks and four RBI.
+- Betts brings a five-game streak with at least one hit into this matchup.
+During his last five outings he is batting .526 with two doubles, three walks and four RBI.

 Betts Recent Games